Creates an image object from the specified named asset.

 In iOS 9 and later, this method is thread safe.

-If you have an image file that will only be displayed once and wish to ensure that it does not get added to the system’s cache, you should instead create your image using
+If you intend to display an image only once and don't want it added to the system’s cache, create it using the

-image.
-This will keep your single-use image out of the system image cache, potentially improving the memory use characteristics of your app.
+image method instead.
+Keeping single-use images out of the system image cache can potentially improve the memory use characteristics of your app.